arnaucube/protogalaxy-poc/README.md

 // check that the folded instance satisfies the relation assert!(check_instance(&r2cs, folded_instance, folded_witness));

-// now, the folded instance & witness can be folded again with n other instances.
+// now, the folded instance & witness can be folded again with k other instances.
 ```
 (see the actual code for more details)